SherG/sherrieg/content/blog/hyundai-purge-valve-replaced-not-working.md

 Just in case there's another person puzzling over this same issue, here's my story & what I learned.

-<strong>TL;DR</strong>: If you need to replace a purge valve on a Hyundai, be sure to use a genuine Hyundai valve.
+<strong>TL;DR</strong>: If you need to replace a purge valve on a Hyundai, tell your mechanic he must use a genuine Hyundia valve.
 Otherwise, the electrical resistance will be incorrect, the check engine light will come back on, and the problem will return.

 Background: I wound up having a series of 440-range error codes, which ultimately combined with a 300-302 error code.